Collegiate Church of Zeitz

-The books left here by the bishops of Naumburg and the canons of Zeitz formed the basis for one of the most important historical book collections in Central Germany: the Zeitz Abbey Library.
+The books left here by the bishops of Naumburg and the canons of Zeitz formed the basis for one of the most important historical book collections in Central Germany: the Zeitz Chapter Library.
 Julius Pflug, the last bishop of Naumburg, was one of the most influential personalities of the age of the Reformation.

 A Foundation of Otto the Great

 Zeitz was already the centre of a Slavic tribal area in the early Middle Ages.
 After the land between the rivers Saale and Oder was annexed to the empire in the 10th century, Emperor Otto the Great founded a bishopric in Zeitz in 968 with the aim of missionising this region and providing it with an ecclesiastical structure.
 Only 60 years later, an unprecedented event in the history of the empire occurred.
 Under the influence of the margrave family of the Ekkehardins, Pope John XIX and Emperor Conrad II decided in 1028 to transfer the seat of the bishop to the new foundation of the margraves in Naumburg.
-To keep the memory of the founder Otto the Great alive, a collegiate foundation was established at the former Zeitz cathedral.
+To keep the memory of the founder Otto the Great alive, a collegiate chapter was established at the former Zeitz cathedral.

 The dispute over the bishop